 - Involved post-processing

 An acrylic hood lifts off easily.
 The touchscreen is responsive, and it's simple enough sending print jobs to the Elegoo Mars Pro.
 The new UV matrix light source increases curing time for faster printing while improving light uniformity.
+Print quality is absolutely outstanding.
+What's more, its affoardable price tag makes the Elegoo Mars 2 Pro a compelling option.
 My only minor complaint is that moving the power switch to the side or front could be helpful.
-Punching well above its weight class, the Elegoo Mars is hands-down the best 3D resin 3D printer you can buy, and 3D printer overall, SLA/DLP or FDM.
-For a supremely functional yet affordable filament printer, check out the Elegoo Neptune.
+Punching well above its weight class, the Elegoo Mars is hands-down the best resin 3D printer you can buy, and 3D printer overall, SLA/DLP or FDM.

 - Easy to use